paleobiotechnology/EMN001_Paleofuran/05-results/README.md

     contigs of all ancient *Chlorobium* MAGs and 4 modern reference genomes
   - `PHYL_pruned_ancient_clade_boostrap_proteintree.tre`: the pruned tree of Chlorobiales genomes that is constructed using all modern genomes classified upto a species level and the ancoent *Chlorobium* genomes
+  - `PHYL_AFSA_clustered_family.faa`: a list of modern AFSA that contain a single A-factor domain resembling the ancient AFSA

 6. `FUNC`: results related to the functional analyses